khrome/ansi-gif/README.md

 [![NPM version](https://img.shields.io/npm/v/ansi-gif.svg)]()
 [![npm](https://img.shields.io/npm/dt/ansi-gif.svg)]()

-View gifs in your terminal
+View gifs in your terminal.
+100% JS, no ffmpeg.

 ![nyan-cat](Samples/nyan.gif)

-Currently only supports gifs that use full frame rendering. subframe support coming soon™
+Supports full frame and subframe rendering™

+Given that this is a new library and there are many configurations of GIFs out there, we may not catch every edge case.
+Please save any example files you have with issues (and file them)!

+As simple as: `ansi-gif <file or url>`

 Installation
 ------------